dtx14189/Othello/README.md

 This graph shows the performance of all three AI agents against a baseline greedy agent.
 The win rates are reported relative to the AI agent.

-The results indicate that each of the computational intelligence methods quickly outperforms the greedy agent, even with minimal computation time.
+The results indicate that each of the AI agents quickly outperforms the greedy agent, even with minimal computation time.
 This aligns with our expectations and serves as a baseline before moving on to more complex agent-vs-agent matchups.

 **Note:** In all matchups, we alternated which agent played first to avoid first-move bias.